 Exposure to PFAS (Per- and polyfluoroalkyl substances), also known as "forever chemicals," can potentially lead to a range of health issues.
 If you believe you've been exposed to these chemicals and have suffered health effects as a result, a lawyer can be of considerable assistance in a number of ways:

-An experienced PFAS personal injury lawyer can assess your situation and advise you on the potential of your case.
+An experienced PFAS personal injury lawyer can assess your situation and advise you on the potential of your AFFF lawsuit.
 This includes reviewing your medical records and the circumstances of your PFAS exposure to determine if there's a viable legal claim.

 A lawyer can help gather the necessary evidence to substantiate your claim.
 This might include medical documentation of your health issues, proof of exposure to PFAS, and evidence linking the exposure to your health problems.